sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Celo.md

 **Step 9.** Approve the transaction and relevant fees from your wallet and you will now receive your liquidity pair or LP tokens!

 **Step 10.** Once the transaction approves, click the _Yield_ tab and click the yield farming pair you wish to join.
-You should see your Wallet Balance now displays your received LP tokens.
+You should see your Wallet Balance now display your received LP tokens.

 **Step 11.** Input the amount of LP tokens you wish to add to the farm or click MAX.